Willie-Conway/Data-Cleaning-and-Preparation/README.md

    - A **card visual** was used to display the total number of layoffs across all years and industries, which came to **1.03 million**.
    - This provides a quick summary of the data for stakeholders.

+4. **📊 Dashboard: Considated View**
+   - A consolidated view of all three visualizations in the **Power BI Dashboard**.
+This dashboard combines the **line chart** 📈, **map chart** 🌍, and **summary card** 🗂 into a comprehensive, interactive interface for stakeholders to explore layoffs trends, geographic distribution, and overall totals.

 ## 💻 Code Explanation

 Below is a summary of the key Python code used for cleaning the data: